 To find out more about the products and design features crafted from our design process, click on a category above and start browsing our products.

 With 6 branches located throughout the UK you can come and visit us to touch and feel the quality of our products before you buy.
 We’ll get you a cup of tea or coffee and give you a tour of our gardens to help and inform you so that you choose the ideal garden product for your needs.

-With our internet-only competitors there is an increasing reliance on computer generated imagery (CGI) which depicts their timber as being near perfect, which in reality it is not.
-We use CGI for product images as well, but we draw the line by not using it for close ups.
-We always use real photos for close-ups, which shows how good our timber actually is, rather than the fantasy of nanometre perfect computer drawn timber that others choose to show.
+With our Internet-only competitors, there is an increasing reliance on computer-generated imagery (CGI) which depicts their timber as being near perfect, which in reality it is not.
+We use CGI for product images as well, but we draw the line by not using it for close-ups.
+Wherever possible, we use real photos for close-ups, which shows how good our timber actually is, rather than the fantasy of nanometre perfect computer drawn timber that others choose to show.

 Not only do our branches allow us to show more of our customers how good our products are prior to them buying, they also mean we keep our delivery and installation costs down as the branches are all warehouses and are also the bases from which our installers operate.

 So our widely spread branches mean that we keep the fuel costs down to a minimum and very rarely need to send our drivers or installers on expensive overnight trips to get to you, keeping our costs and our prices low.
 For opening times and directions see our visit us page.

 The family that owns Dunster House also owns over 14 factories spread across 8 sites all over Europe, each of which is dedicated to making specific parts and products for Dunster House, as well as for the export market.